-The regional models are compared with EARLINET climatological lidar profiles for the same season (data from 2006-2019), Fig. S.7.
+The regional models are compared with EARLINET climatological lidar profiles for the same season (data from 2006-2020), Fig. S.7.
 The standard dissemination of CAMS-regional forecasts does not include information on composition, size and humidity growth of the aerosol in the models.
 This introduces considerable uncertainty to the PM derived extinction, which conservatively spans a factor 10 for absolute extinction values.
 Relative differences among nearby stations and the form of extinction profiles are more certain.
-The order of magnitude in extinction is similar between the models and the lidar profiles, with Ispra, Italy, close to the Alps being the most notable exception.
+The order of magnitude in extinction is similar between the ENSEMBLE and the lidar profiles, with Ispra, Italy, close to the Alps being the most notable exception.
+The decrease in extinction with height seems to be generally steeper in the observations.